 The Harvard Law School Forum on Corporate Governance reports that over 96% of 2021 Sustainability Reports included a letter from the CEO, signaling to stakeholders that ESG is a priority for senior leadership.

-76% of 2021 Sustainability Reports were accompanied by a press release publicizing the data, and a majority of companies also included a materiality matrix in their reports to provide stakeholders with more detailed insight into the company’s sustainability strategy.
+76% of 2021 Sustainability Reports were accompanied by a press release publicising the data, and a majority of companies also included a materiality matrix in their reports to provide stakeholders with more detailed insight into the company’s sustainability strategy.

-Given that the GRI Standards was the first globally accepted sustainability standard, it is a reliable starting point especially for companies that are looking to get started with sustainability reporting.
+Given that the GRI Standards was the first globally accepted sustainability standard, it is a reliable starting point for companies that are looking to get started with sustainability reporting.

 The graphic is from the GRI Standards introduction document, and lays out the typical steps for reporting under the GRI Standards.